filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 lotus sync wait
 ```

-While waiting the syncing process, you can also check  status of the syncing process.
+While you wait, you can check the status of the syncing process:

 ```sh
 lotus sync status